weldoy/personalworkbot/README.md

 # personalworkbot
-personalworkbot base -all for it-
+personalworkbot base -all for that-